CR6Community/CR-6-touchscreen/src/README.md

 2. A micro-SD card of 16GB or less - of the type SD or [SDHC](https://en.wikipedia.org/wiki/SD_card#SDHC).
 It should be formatted FAT32 with 4096 cluster size.
 Read for instructions on your specific operating system below.
 Note that cards of type [SDXC](https://en.wikipedia.org/wiki/SD_card#SDXC) do not work.

+3. The touch screen comes with a kernel upgrade for the touch screen.
+If you have never run the Community Firmware release 5 beta or higher and you have a Creality CR-6, move the files in the "CR-6 kernel upgrade" directory to the DWIN_SET directory.

 ## SD card formatting instructions

 ### Windows Users